return-STEM/programming-guides/guide/intropy/arithmetic.md

 | `**` | Exponent | Superscript | `5 ** 2` | `25` |

-## Reference: Arithmetic Operators
+## Reference Table: Arithmetic Operators

-For the table, a is 10 and b is 20
+In this example, `a` has the value of 10 and `b` has the value of 20.

 | Symbol | Operator | Definition | Example |
 | :-: | :-: | :-: | :-: |